 3. Enter a name for the policy in the Policy Name field.

-4. In the Begin Premiums At drop-down, select when premiums are to begin on the policy.
-Premiums payments can be scheduled to start by either Event or policyholder Age.
+4. In the Timing screen - Protection Starts, select the Event when premiums are to begin on the policy.

 How you set the beginning of family income benefit coverage will depend on whether the policy is an existing one, already in force or if this is possible future coverage under consideration.